What is cervicitis?

 - Blood on your vagina or cervix.

 Management and Treatment

-If your doctor determines that you have cervicitis, you will usually be prescribed an antibiotic to treat any bacterial infections that may be causing the condition.
-Women under age 25 or who engage in high-risk behaviors may be treated with antibiotics even if bacteria are not detected in the diagnosis.
-Some bacteria can be hard to detect but may still be present.
-You should abstain from intercourse until treatment is done.
+Cervicitis treatment usually includes antibiotics to eliminate any bacterial infections that may be causing the condition.
+People under age 25 or who engage in high-risk behaviors may be treated with antibiotics even if bacteria are not detected.
+(Some bacteria can be hard to detect but may still be present.)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy